yanguoyu/npm-package-seed/README.md

   npm run build:umd

 ### release
-  use semantic-release to release to npm test 1 /doc/ccc
+  use npm cmd to release to npm